6 Torsion

 For multi-section bodies where each individual section has constant T, J, and G, the integral can be expressed in the form of a sum where the angle of twist of each distinct section is calculated individually and then they are all added together:

-\[ \boxed{\phi=\phi_i=\sum \frac{T_i L_i}{J_i G_i}} \tag{6.2}\]
+\[ \boxed{\phi=\sum\phi_i=\sum \frac{T_i L_i}{J_i G_i}} \tag{6.2}\]

-𝜙 = Change in angle [rad]
+𝜙 = Angle of twist [rad]

 T = Internal torque [N·m, lb·in.]